EarthByte/pyBacktrack/docs/index.rst

 At drill sites on stretched continental crust where the paleo-water depth is known from benthic fossil assemblages, tectonic subsidence can be computed via backstripping.
 The workflow is similar to backtracking, but paleo-water depths and their uncertainties need to be supplied as part of the input.
+In addition to individual drill sites, all submerged present-day crust (assigned a single lithology) can be backtracked and reconstructed to generate paleo bathymetry grids through time.

 Reference
 ---------